Uvalde school shooting: Shooting

 Ramos crashed his grandmother's truck through a barricade and into a concrete ditch outside Robb Elementary School at 11:28 a.m.
 CDT (UTC–5) and proceeded to scale a fence and enter the school grounds.
 According to police, he wore a tactical vest for carrying ammunition that did not include ballistic protection or armor insert panels, plus a backpack, and all-black clothing, while carrying an AR-15 style rifle and seven 30-round magazines.
 He brought into the school only one of the two rifles that he had legally bought, and left the other in the crashed truck.
 A witness said he first fired at two people at a nearby funeral home, both of whom escaped uninjured.
 Police reported receiving 9-1-1 calls about a vehicle having crashed near the school.
 After hearing of the 9-1-1 call, a school resource officer drove to the school's campus and pursued a teacher whom the officer erroneously believed to be the gunman, driving past the actual gunman in the process.

 Ramos entered the school through its west-facing entrance door, which had been shut by a teacher who had seen him.
 The entrance door did not lock despite being designed to be locked when shut.
-UCISD's police chief estimated that the shooting began at 11:32; according to a Facebook post by the school, the school was placed in lockdown at 11:43 in response to gunshots heard in the vicinity.
+UCISD's police chief estimated that the shooting began at 11:32; according to a Facebook post by the school, the school was placed in lockdown at 11:43 a.m. in response to gunshots heard in the vicinity.
+At 11:40 a.m., a teacher in Room 102 reached a 9-1-1 dispatcher after having tried unsuccessfully to reach them on three occasions.
+The teacher told the dispatcher that she could hear gunshots in a nearby classroom.
 A report released on July 6 found that an officer had aimed his rifle at Ramos before he entered the school, but did not fire because he was awaiting his supervisor's permission.